pcphoebe/Amazon-Product-Review-NLP-Analysis/README.md

 **Description**

-This was a final group project for the Applied Text and Natural Language Analytics course.
-The aim of the project was to be able to process and analyze product reviews of digital music products on Amazon to identify topics and keywords.
-The public dataset from University of San Diego with over 140 million product reviews can be found here: https://jmcauley.ucsd.edu/data/amazon/.
+This repository was a group project on Natural Language Processing.
+The aim of the project was to be able to process and analyze product reviews of digital music products on Amazon to identify keywords and create topic clusters per product category based on either artist or music genre.
+The public dataset from University of San Diego with over 140 million product reviews that was used can be found here: https://jmcauley.ucsd.edu/data/amazon/.

 **Files**
 1. "NLP_Final_Project_Implementation" Jupyter Notebook file: Python code for data cleaning, LDA and Word2Vec models, and Flask interface template